Default branch

 - Select Save changes.

-Instance-level protections for the default branch can be overridden on a per-group basis by the group’s owner.
+Group owners can override protections for default branches set for an entire instance on a per-group basis.
 In GitLab Premium or Ultimate, GitLab administrators can enforce protection of initial default branches which locks this setting for group owners.

 - On the left sidebar, select Search or go to and find your group.